-If you’re a Lyft or Uber driver in Miami, you already know how special that city is.
-If you’re considering becoming a Miami driver, you might be curious about how Miami differs from other cities.
-And if you’re a veteran, there may be a thing or two in this guide even you didn’t know about yet!
+If you’re a Lyft or Uber driver in Miami, you already know how special that city is, and if you’re considering becoming an Uber driver, you might be curious about how Miami differs from other cities.

 Miami is of course known for its beaches, but it’s also near other large cities that can offer alternative driving opportunities.